rasmusab/officialcocktails/officialcocktails.com/content/cocktails/moscow_mule.md

 ![](/cocktail-images/moscow_mule.jpeg)

-## Directions for how to make a Moscow mule
+## Directions for how to make the Moscow mule

 To make a Moscow mule, you will need:
 - Vodka